-The CoA has probably become so important in buyer’s minds because so many of us grow up with an innate respect for official-looking signed documents but bear in mind there are no legal parameters as to who can sign and issue CoA’s.
+The CoA has probably become so important in buyer’s minds because so many of us grow up with an innate respect for official-looking signed documents but are no legal parameters as to who can sign and issue CoA’s.
 Literally anyone can write a CoA, whether they’re qualified to or not.
-And these things have been issued for years so just because a CoA is unquestionably old doesn’t mean the work of art it purports to authenticate is genuine.
+And these things have been issued for years so just because a CoA is old doesn’t mean the work of art it purports to authenticate is genuine.
 When buying an old oil painting the maxim is the same as when buying any antique; the fact that something has age doesn’t always mean it’s any good, or even ‘right’.

-As viewers of the BBC television series ‘Fake or Fortune’ will know, where provenance is lacking anyone looking to authenticate a painting’s artistic attribution or age must look to science for assistance.
+As viewers of the BBC television series ‘Fake or Fortune’ will know, where provenance is lacking anyone looking to authenticate a paintings artistic attribution or age must look to science for assistance.
 A professional conservation report and/or technological assessment will help determine authenticity through detailed scientific analysis.
-For instance, the use of Ultraviolet fluorescence which helps determine the presence of over-painting (unnecessary later re-touching) and the chemical analysis of the paint layers which will establish if the pigments used are contemporaneous, and consistent with those used by the artist in question.
+For instance, the use of Ultraviolet fluorescence which helps determine the presence of over-painting (unnecessary later re-touching) and the chemical analysis of the paint layers which will establish if the pigments used are contemporaneous and consistent with those used by the artist in question.
 This method of course requires the owner to have plenty of time on their hands and a not inconsiderable amount of spare cash.
 That is unless Philip Mould and Fiona Bruce are willing to take on the task for you.